A: Not in the traditional sense. In most cases, the school's financial aid department does not consider the GI Bill financial aid.

-This also means that you are eligible for student loans, scholarships, and Pell Grants along with the Montgomery GI Bill.
-But it is important to note that your MGIB income can reduce the amount of student financial aid you are eligible to receive.
+This means that you are eligible for student loans, scholarships, and Pell Grants along with the GI Bill.
+But it is important to note that your GI Bill income can reduce the amount of student financial aid you are eligible to receive, also if you receive a scholarship your Post-9/11 GI Bill will not pay as much to the school, however your housing allowance will not be affected.

 For help in locating scholarships, see the Scholarship Finder.

-A: Once you have separated from the service you have 10 years to use all of your benefits.
-Although separating from service "starts the clock" on your 10-year time limit, you should know that if you rejoin active-duty service for more than 90 days, during the 10- year period, your 10-year clock is reset.
-In other words, you get 10 years from your last discharge.
+A: Once you have separated from the service you have 15 years to use your Post-9/11 GI Bill benefits and 10 years to use your Montgomery GI Bill benefits.
+Although separating from service "starts the clock" on your time limit, you should know that if you rejoin active-duty service for more than 90 days your eligibility clock is reset.
+In other words, you get 15 or 10 years from your last discharge.

 Example: Seaman Smith left the active duty and joined the Navy Reserve.
-Three years later she returned to active duty with seven years remaining on the MGIB clock.
-At that point, the clock is reset at the 10-year mark when she leaves the service again, at which point the clock will start ticking again.
-She now has a fresh 10 years left to use ALL of her benefits or she will loose her remaining balance, which then returns to Uncle Sam.
+Three years later she returned to active duty with twelve years remaining on the Post-9/11 GI Bill clock.
+When she leaves the service again the 15 year period of eligibility begins again.
+She now has a fresh 15 years left to use ALL of her benefits or she will lose her remaining balance, which then returns to Uncle Sam.

 A: Example For Veterans: